-Brava Theater Center is home to the Mission Academy of Performing Arts, a comprehensive training program for youth in music, dance and theater - including tehcnical classes in sound design, lighting and costumes.
-Brava collaborates with Marsh Youth Theatre, Loco Bloico, Cuicacalli Escuela de Danza and Jose Leon's Salsa Band Workhop to offer a stellar performing arts curriculum with professional teaching artists.
+Mission Academy of Performing Arts at Brava (MAPA@BRAVA), is a comprehensive training program for youth in music, dance and theater - including technical classes in sound design, lighting and costumes.
+MAPA@BRAVA is San Francisco Running Crew, Brava's long running program in technical theatre training; Cuicacalli Escuela de Danza, offering classes in ballet folklorico, modern and contemporary dance techniques; SF 415 Youth Theatre Teen Ensemble and Loco Bloco to offer a stellar performing arts curriculum with professional teaching artists.

 Brava! for Women in the Arts fosters the artistic expression of women, especially women of color.
 Through its residency programs, Brava supports the professional development and creative work of women directors, actors, dancers, musicians, visual artists and designers providing space for creation, assistance with grant writing and fiscal sponsorship and the support of Brava's marketing and technical staff.
 In return, these women continue to generate excellent art, impart professional artistic skills to youth and contribute to the artistic life of the 24th Street corridor in San Francisco.
 Learn more..

-Brava is making changes to the facade on the 24th Street Storefront.
+Brava is breaking ground on changes to the facade on the 24th Street Storefront.
 A long-time plan is finally coming to fruition and construction began September 16, 2013.
 Plans include a cafe, dressing rooms and office space.
 The result will be a more functionable performance space, increased community space and a aesthically beautiful addition to the 24th Street corridor.